Contribute to Queer Inheritance

 -

-Travel: While I’ve been fortunate to reach many people from Los Angeles to Provincetown, the diversity of voices and portraits from regions other than the coast or liberal epicenters will remain an integral aspect to the broader narrative while simultaneously underscoring the fact that LGBTQ+ people exist everywhere, not just urban metropolises.
-Financial assistance would cover the expenses of:
+Travel: While I’ve been fortunate to reach many people from Los Angeles to Provincetown, the diversity of voices and portraits from regions other than the localities easily accessible to me will remain an integral aspect to broaden the narrative while simultaneously underscoring the fact that LGBTQ+ people exist everywhere, not just urban metropolises.
+Financial assistance would cover the expenses of transportation and accommodations to visit and photograph subjects (I also accept miles).

 -

-Subject referrals: The focus of this work has been on those who were born pre-1960, with an emphasis and priority for individuals and couples who are 70+.
+Subject referrals: The focus of this work has been on those who are 55 and older, with an emphasis and priority for individuals and couples who are 70+.
 This age range is important because it uniquely positions subjects at an age where they are old enough to remember Stonewall and what life was like before it.
 I’m also invested in meeting with individuals who are community builders: artists, pastors, activists, authors.

 Travel points: If you cannot contribute financially but are willing to contribute with travel miles and points for hotels or flights, it would be greatly appreciated.
 I do not travel luxuriously, and make many accommodations for the most budget friendly options available.